Innovation for Adolescent Sexual and Reproductive Health and Rights in Rural Zambia

 A wider reach: Through household listening, SRHR messaging can be heard by the whole family and not just those who attend the youth groups.
 Samfya families are typically between 6 and 10 people, so this will mean a significant increase in reach and, more importantly, reach the most marginalized, including women.

-Message quality: Previously, community volunteers did not always deliver high quality SRHR information.
-The use of Talking Books will enable VSO’s community volunteers to deliver consistent, accurate, high quality messaging.
+Message quality: Previously, community volunteers did not always deliver high-quality SRHR information.
+The use of Talking Books will enable VSO’s community volunteers to deliver consistent and accurate messaging.

 Community feedback: Because Talking Books will allow people to engage with SRHR messages in a less intrusive way, VSO expects this to lead to more open and honest feedback about the project interventions.
 In addition, stakeholders can use the Talking Book’s built-in microphone to record anonymous feedback.

 Data collection: Assessing behavior change campaigns can be difficult.
 Because Amplio’s technology collects usage statistics and user feedback, VSO will have access to data and insights they can use to evaluate message effectiveness, improve content for future deployments, and create program reports.

 TALK II aims to empower youth around sexual and reproductive health and rights.